DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 license as a barber shall verify that the applicant’s license is currently in good standing or

-was in good standing just prior to its lapse.
+was in good standing just before it lapsed.

 R 339.6023 Relicensure requirements.